4coder-archive/4coder/README.txt

-control + V : use after normal paste to cycle through older copied text control + d : delete between cursor and mark control + SPACE : set mark to cursor
+control + V : use after normal paste to cycle through older copied text control + d : delete between cursor and mark control + SPACE : set mark to cursor control + backspace : backspace one word control + delete : delete one word alt + backspace : snipe one word

 Undo and History:
 control + z : undo
 control + y : redo
-control + Z: undo / history timelines control + h: history back step control + H: history forward step alt + left: increase rewind speed (through undo) alt + right: increase fastforward speed (through redo) alt + down: stop redining / fastforwarding
+control + h: history back step control + H: history forward step

 Fancy Editing:
-control + u : to uppercase between cursor and mark control + j : to lowercase between cursor and mark control + q: query replace control + a: replace in range control + =: write increment control + -: decrement increment control + [: write {} pair with cursor in line between control + {: as <control + [> with a semicolon after "}" control + }: as <control + [> with a "break;" after "}"
+control + u : to uppercase between cursor and mark control + j : to lowercase between cursor and mark control + q : query replace control + a : replace in range control + ~ : clean the trailing whitespace off of all lines

+Fancy Editing in Code Files:
+control + [ : write "{}" pair with cursor in line between
+control + { : as control + [ with a semicolon after "}"
+control + } : as control + [ with a "break;" after "}"
-control + 9: wrap the range specified by mark and cursor in parens control + i: wrap the range specified by mark and cursor in #if 0 #endif
+control + 0 : write "= {0};" at the cursor
+control + i : wrap the range specified by mark and cursor in #if 0 #endif

+alt + 1 : if cursor is inside a string, treat the string as a filename and
+    > try to open the file with that name in the other panel

 Whitespace Boringness:
 Typing characters: },],),; and inserting newlines cause the line to autotab